kylegordon/PictureFrame/README.md

 To determine firmware version, use sudo /opt/vc/bin/vcgencmd version

+Some good info on using livestream to do youtube streaming, etc at https://www.instructables.com/Live-Picture-Frame-With-Raspberry-PI/

 ### Installing
 I think the picture frame needed lightdm or lxde installed....